kyma-project/test-infra/prow/README.md

 ```

-  ├── cluster               # The folder with all "yaml" files for Prow cluster provisioning.
+  ├── cluster               # All "yaml" files for Prow cluster provisioning.
-  ├── images                # The folder with images for component jobs that you can also use for generic builds.
+  ├── images                # Images for component jobs that you can also use for generic builds.
-  ├── jobs                  # The folder with all files with jobs definitions.
+  ├── jobs                  # All files with jobs definitions.
-  ├── scripts               # The folder with scripts used by the test jobs.
+  ├── scripts               # Scripts used by the test jobs.
-  ├── config.yaml           # The file with the main Prow configuration, without job definitions.
+  ├── config.yaml           # The main Prow configuration, without job definitions.
 For example, it contains Plank configuration and Preset definitions.
   ├── install-prow.sh       # The script for the production cluster installation.
   └── plugins.yaml          # The file with Prow plugins configuration.
 ```